philfleck/ragrug/README.md

 # RagRug - A Toolkit for Situated Analytics <img src="HtmlUI/docu/img/ragruglogo.png" align="right" alt="RagRugLogo" width="150" height="150">

 RagRug is an open-source toolkit for visual analytics.
+In particular it is an distributed real-time system based on open-source software.
+Our Backend, the Hub, uses NodeRed, MQTT (Mosquito), InfluxDb, Postgres, Grafana and can easily be extended to any needs.
+The ARClient is based on Unity, PowerUI, MRTK and can therefore run and interpret JS code at runtime.

 [![RagRug examples](https://img.youtube.com/vi/mFxSdvQhSVU/0.jpg)](https://www.youtube.com/watch?v=mFxSdvQhSVU)